mossgreen/mossgreen.github.io/_posts/2018-11-09-Spring-Certification-Spring-Data-Management.md

 - Common data access exceptions
 - Integrated transaction management

-JPA-based applications use an implementation of `EntityManagerFactory` to get an instance of an EntityManager.
+The first step toward using JPA with Spring is to **configure an entity manager factory as a bean** in the Spring application context.
+JPA-based applications use an implementation of `EntityManagerFactory` to get an instance of an `EntityManager`.
 The JPA specification defines **two** kinds of entity managers:

+1. **Application-managed**
+    - the application is responsible for opening or closing entity managers and involving the entity manager in transactions.
-1. **Application-managed** — Entity managers are created when an application directly requests one from an **entity manager factory**.
-This type of entity manager is most appropriate for use in standalone applications that **don’t run in a Java EE container**.
+    - most appropriate for use in standalone applications that **don’t run in a Java EE container**.

-2. **Container-managed** — Entity managers are created and managed by a Java EE container.
-The application doesn’t interact with the entity manager factory at all.
-Instead, entity managers are obtained directly through injection or from JNDI.
-The **container is responsible for configuring the entity manager factories**.
-This type of entity manager is **most appropriate for use by a Java EE container** that wants to maintain some control over JPA configuration beyond what’s specified in `persistence.xml`.

-Both kinds of entity manager implement the same `EntityManager` interface.
+    - `EntityManagers` are created by an `EntityManagerFactory` obtained by calling the `createEntityManagerFactory()` method of the PersistenceProvider.
+    - If you’re using an application-managed entity manager, Spring plays the role of an application and transparently deals with the EntityManager on your behalf.

-- `LocalEntityManagerFactoryBean` produces an application-managed EntityManagerFactory.
+    - `LocalEntityManagerFactoryBean` produces an application-managed `EntityManagerFactory`.
+    - Application-managed entity-manager factories derive most of their configuration information from a configuration file called `persistence.xml`.
+This file must appear in the `META-INF` directory in the classpath.
+The purpose of the persistence.xml file is to define one or more persistence units.
     ```java
     @Bean
     public LocalEntityManagerFactoryBean entityManagerFactoryBean() {
       LocalEntityManagerFactoryBean emfb = new LocalEntityManagerFactoryBean();
-      emfb.setPersistenceUnitName("spitterPU");
+      emfb.setPersistenceUnitName("demo");
         return emfb;
     }
     ```
+2. **Container-managed**
+    - Entity managers are created and managed by a Java EE container.
+    - The application doesn’t interact with the entity manager factory at all.
+    - Instead, entity managers are obtained directly through injection or from JNDI.
+    - The **container is responsible for configuring the entity manager factories**.
+    - **most appropriate for use by a Java EE container** that wants to maintain some control over JPA configuration beyond what’s specified in `persistence.xml`.
+    - `EntityManagerFactorys` are obtained through PersistenceProvider’s `createContainerEntityManagerFactory()` method.
+    - Spring plays the role of the container.

-- `LocalContainerEntityManagerFactoryBean` produces a container-managed EntityManagerFactory.
+    - `LocalContainerEntityManagerFactoryBean` produces a container-managed `EntityManagerFactory`.
+    - Instead of configuring data-source details in persistence.xml, you can configure this information in the Spring application context.
+    - JPA has two annotations to obtain container‐managed `EntityManagerFactory` or `EntityManager` instances within Java EE environments.
+        1. The `@PersistenceUnit` annotation expresses a dependency on an `EntityManagerFactory`, and
+        2. `@PersistenceContext` expresses a dependency on a containermanaged `EntityManager` instance.
     ```java
     @Bean
     public LocalContainerEntityManagerFactoryBean entityManagerFactory( DataSource dataSource, JpaVendorAdapter jpaVendorAdapter) {